343dev/optimizt/README.md

 <img align="right" width="192" height="192"
-     alt="Optimizt avatar: OK sign with Mona Lisa picture between the fingers" src="./images/logo.png">
+     alt="Optimizt avatar: OK sign with Mona Lisa picture between the fingers" src="./docs/logo.png">

 [![npm](https://img.shields.io/npm/v/@343dev/optimizt.svg)](https://www.npmjs.com/package/@343dev/optimizt)

-**Optimizt** is a CLI tool that helps you prepare images during frontend development.
+**Optimizt** is a command-line tool that helps prepare images for the web.

-It can compress PNG, JPEG, GIF and SVG lossy and lossless and create AVIF and WebP versions for raster images.
+It can compress PNG, JPEG, GIF and SVG lossy and lossless, and also create AVIF and WebP versions for raster images.

 [По-русски](./README.ru.md)

 ## Rationale

-As frontend developers we have to care about pictures: compress PNG & JPEG, remove useless parts of SVG, create AVIF and WebP for modern browsers, etc. One day we got tired of using a bunch of apps for that, and created one tool that does everything we want.
+As frontend developers, we have to care about pictures: compress PNG and JPEG, remove useless parts of SVG, create AVIF and WebP for modern browsers, and so on.
+One day, we got tired of using a bunch of apps for that, and created one tool that does everything we want.

 ## Usage

-Install the tool:
+Install:

 ```sh
 npm i -g @343dev/optimizt